My personal story

 My name is Ben Philipson and I was born in 1949 in The Netherlands.

-I studied biomedical electronic engineering in Amsterdam and hold a masters degree in electronics.
+I studied electronic engineering in Amsterdam and I have a BSc.E.E. degree in electronics.

 I have worked for a medical device marketing and manufacturing company in Amsterdam for almost ten years.
 In my function as Technical Director for the Research & Development department I was responsible for all technology, including modifications and development of new features for the equipment of the company [cardiac monitors, nurse stations, defibrillators, physical therapy devices etc.].